B4cktr4ckers/.github/profile/README.md

-# Backtrackers - The Epitech Cybersecurity Club
+# Backtrackers - The Cybersecurity Club

 ## 🎯 **Club Objectives**
 The **Backtrackers** club was created to bring together cybersecurity enthusiasts at Epitech.
 We provide a space for **learning**, **experimentation**, and **collaboration** in a strictly **ethical** and **legal** framework.
 Whether you're a beginner or an expert, our mission is to help you grow your cybersecurity skills.